Asylum seekers not reporting to Home Office ‘will be found’, vows minister

 He acknowledged that any agreements on returns would have to be “mutual” and “reciprocal”.

-About 500 crossed the Channel to the UK on Friday and Saturday alone, taking the provisional total for 2024 to 7,167.
+Some 132 arrivals were recorded on Monday in three boats, taking the provisional total for 2024 to 7,299.

-This exceeds the previous record of 6,691 for January to April 2022 and has already surpassed 5,946 for the first four months of last year.

-It means arrivals are 24% higher than this time last year and 7% higher than at this point in 2022.